Understand data privacy in Empathy Platform

 Empathy Platform approaches privacy as a human right, designing commerce search experiences that respect a shopper’s online privacy with offline standards.

 Empathy Platform provides the solution for ethical commerce search, based on a trust-first vision, so that shoppers can trust your commerce store without feeling being tracked or even spied on.
-Empathy Platform leverages respectful collective events to build contextualized search experiences without storing any personally identifiable information (PII).
+Empathy Platform leverages respectful collective events to build contextualized search experiences without storing any personal data.

 To enrich the shopping experience while placing your shoppers’ privacy first, Empathy Platform fosters an ethical and responsible use of shoppers’ data in all stages of search data flow: capture, process, and persistence.